Gemini My Psychic Cat ~ My Cat Calls to Me Across the Miles

 Cat Napping

 Finally, after almost two weeks, we were able to call our son from a phone booth in Skagway.
 It was then that he broke the news that Gemini was lost, and had been gone for almost two weeks.
-He was really upset and had been going door-to-door looking for the cat.
-Since I had several digital pictures stored on my laptop, I printed them out and and mailed them so that he could make posters to put up in local businesses and put in mailboxes.
+Our son was really upset and had been going door-to-door looking for the cat.
+Since I had several digital pictures stored on my laptop, I printed them out and and mailed them so that he could make posters to put up in local businesses and put flyers in mailboxes.
 The summer went on, and I continued to dream about Gemini calling for me, lost and abandoned, but he was never found.
 I was heartbroken.

 Gardening and Bathing ~ Two Important Cat Activities